WestGrid/ubcSummerSchool2018/1-program.md

 - *Chapel* (full-day)
 - *Scientific visualization with ParaView* (full-day, could shorten)

+Wolfgang Richter (to be confirmed)
+- a database workshop

 Posssible other topics
 - something on DH on CC hardware
   - tap Even Thornberry, the new GIS librarian at UBC